mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 Micronaut comes with the hyper-fast speedy fully Reactive non-blocking compliant servers Netty.
 Netty uses NIO to achieve better throughput, lower latency and less resource consumption that tomcat or Jetty.
 Using Netty in Spring is possible as web applications built on a Reactive Streams API can be run Netty, Undertow, and Servlet 3.1+ containers.
-Being said this, Micronaut brings Netty Out-Of-the-box, so you do not need to do absolutely anything.
+Being said this, **Micronaut brings Netty Out-Of-the-box**, so you do not need to do absolutely anything.

-* Created by the Graeme Rocher, the guy behind Groovy Grails.
+* Created by the **Graeme Rocher**, the guy behind Groovy Grails.

 I had the chance to work with Grails in 2008 and from what I remember I see lot of ideas from that old framework that have been migrated from it and are common practices on today's frameworks.
 So to me this guy is a visionary.
 He brought things from Ruby on Rails into Groovy.
 Let me describe a few things that were available on Grails 10 YEARS AGO!

-    * REPL ( Read-Eval-Print-Loop) has been added recently to Java 9, shame on you!
++ REPL ( Read-Eval-Print-Loop) has been added recently to Java 9, shame on you!
-    * Command line, project scaffolding - now we have Spring Roo, Jhipster
++ Command line, project scaffolding - now we have Spring Roo, Jhipster
-    * Grails Database migrations - now we have Liquibase or Flyway
++ Grails Database migrations - now we have Liquibase or Flyway
-    * GORM - Awesome counterpart on the Groovy family with Hibernate.
++ GORM - Awesome counterpart on the Groovy family with Hibernate.

-So in summary if this guy has spent time to sit back and come up with a new framework I will be interested on knowing what is inside.
+So in summary,  if Graeme has spent time to sit back and redesign a new framework, I need to dig deeper on it to figure out its potential and how we can use it in the future.

-I had to deal with some errors in the gitter channel https://gitter.im/micronautfw/questions and want to take this opportunity to thank him , as he was incredible useful and efficiente  whenever I had a question.
+I had to deal with some errors in Micronaut gitter channel and I want to take this opportunity to thank him.
+Graeme was incredible useful and efficiente  whenever I had a question.

 I hope now I have at least get your attention?